kajitiluna/twinsqla/README.md

 # TWinSQLA

-TWinSQLA is a light framework for mapping SQL statements to python functions or methods.
+TWinSQLA is a light framework for mapping SQL statements to python functions and methods.

 ## Features
-- Available in Python 3.7+
+- Available in Python 3.6+
+    - We recommends Python 3.7+ for using `@dataclasses` decorator.
 - This framework concept is avoid ORM features!
     Coding with almost-raw SQL query (with prepared parameters) simply.
     - Let's consider that you coding with ORM features in accessing databases.